Cryonicus/stable-diffusion-webui/README_CryoTensor.md

+###CryoTensor
-### Conversion script for ckpt to safetensor with filedrop for convenience
+###Script for ckpt to safetensor conversion using drag and drop file for convenience

-This script is run by dragging and dropping a CKPT file onto ckpt-drop.bat This will execute ckpt-to-tensor.py with the file you dropped Once complete your <filename.ckpt> will have been converted to <filename.safetensor>
+This script is run by dragging and dropping a .CKPT file onto ckpt-drop.bat This will execute ckpt-to-tensor.py with the file you dropped Once complete your <filename.ckpt> will have been converted to <filename.safetensor>
 Your old file <filename.ckpt> will remain where it is, unchanged.
+(without <> and where filename is the name of whatever file you have)

 ### BEFORE YOU RUN THIS SCRIPT

-Start a command box and type "pip install safetensors" or click on "install_safetensor.bat"
+Open commandprompt and type "pip install safetensors" or click on "install_safetensor.bat"

 Once installation is confirmed completed, you can run the conversion script.
 If you get a path error, make sure you've set your environment path properly.